dddpt-epfl-phd/dhs-nerd/entity-fishing/inception_annotation_guidelines.md

 - INSTALLATION, such as "château de chillon"
 - LEGAL, important international treaties/declaration, such as "Traité de Lausanne"
 - TITLE, seulement ceux qui sont précisé comme "prince-évêque de Bâle" (et pas juste "prince-évêque" ou conseiller national)
+- FAMILY, when not already nested in a person entity

 Nice to have classes:
 - CONCEPT, such as "feminism", "mythes fondateurs", as there are some concept in DHS, but maybe better not